Python for Excel

 Overview

-Install the add-in, then create an Excel LAMBDA function from a Python function in two easy steps as follows:
+Install the add-in .
+Create an Excel function from a Python function in two easy steps as follows:

 Using the add-in code editor, write or paste your function code, e.g.: